Namibian passport

-Namibian passports are issued to citizens of Namibia to travel internationally.
+Namibian passports are travel documents issued to citizens and permanent residents of the Republic of Namibia for identification and international travel.
+They are exclusively issued by the Ministry of Home Affairs and Immigration.

-Namibian passports are green, with the national coat of arms emblazoned on the front cover.
-"REPUBLIC OF NAMIBIA" is inscribed above the coat of arms and "PASSPORT" is inscribed below.
-The "Biometric" logo also appears above "PASSPORT".
-All information in the passport is printed in English with the photo page also translated into French.
+Ordinary Namibian passports are green, with the national coat of arms emblazoned on the front cover.
+The diplomatic passports are red, while the official passports are blue.
+"REPUBLIC OF NAMIBIA" is inscribed above the representation of the coat of arms, and "PASSPORT" is inscribed below.
+(All are written in capital letters in a Thames-Serial style font.)
+The Biometric logo also appears above "PASSPORT".
+All information in the passport is printed in English, with the photo page also translated into French.
+There are three types of passport booklets: the ordinary passport, the official passport, and the diplomatic passport.

 History

 The first Namibian passports were introduced in 1990, shortly after the country gained its independence from South Africa.
 In January 2018, a new biometric passport type was introduced; existing non-biometric passports issued until said date continue to be valid until expired.

-Namibian Passport Power

-As of the 2022 passport index, the Namibian passport is 62nd in global power rank, sharing this place with Azerbaijan and having left behind the passport of the Philippines.
-In 2022 the mobility score of Namibian citizens has reached its highest - 80.
-Holders of Namibian passports can visit 40 countries without a visa and 37 countries with a visa on arrival.